 The National Diaper Bank Network (NDBN) is expanding its emergency diaper relief efforts in the aftermath of hurricanes Harvey and Irma.
 We are working with our corporate donors and our member diaper bank programs to deliver millions of diapers to children and families impacted by the storms.
-Our efforts in Texas are ongoing.
-We are coordinating efforts in Florida as well, and we are prepared to respond immediately to the needs of additional communities impacted by the storms once it is safe to do so.
+Our efforts in Texas and Florida are ongoing.
+We are coordinating efforts in Puerto Rico as well, and we are prepared to respond to the needs of additional communities impacted by the storms once it is safe to do so.

 NDBN is helping corporations, including our founding sponsor Huggies (Kimberly-Clark), direct donations of material basic need items (feminine care, adult incontinence, baby care and personal care goods) to locations where they are most needed.

 Along with our family of more than 300 diaper banks throughout the country, NDBN is also providing expert guidance to individuals and communities asking how to help the children and families impacted by hurricanes Harvey and Irma.

 We encourage all of our collective supporters to make cash contributions to NDBN, which will be used to direct donated goods to certified NDBN member diaper bank programs actively serving communities in Texas and Florida.
 The NDBN member organizations involved in the efforts include:

 In Texas: Austin Diaper Bank, Baby Booties Diaper Bank (McKinney), Fort Bend Diaper Bank (Richmond), Galveston Diaper Bank, Hope Supply Co.
 (Dallas), Houston Diaper Bank, NACC (Pasadena), and Texas Diaper Bank (San Antonio).